musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 ![image](https://github.com/user-attachments/assets/09670a58-e93e-4c6e-b6a3-bf8c92136c1f)

 - ### Data Connections: Snowflake connection and data import.
-The next step in the pipeline is to establish a secure connection between Azure ML and GloboJava's Snowflake database.
-In Azure ML, a connection acts as a zero-trust bridge, ensuring secure data access.
-The Snowflake credentials (username/password) are securely stored in Azure Key Vault.
-We will use Terraform to create this connection for consistent state tracking, reproducibility, and automation.
+The next step in the pipeline is to create a **[Data connection](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-connection?view=azureml-api-2&tabs=azure-studio)**.
+This will connect to our extenal data sources in Snowflake and make that data available to our Azure ML Workspace.
+Once the connection is established, a background job is triggered to extract data from the Snowflake table **GLOBOJAVA.SALES.TRANSACTIONS**.
+This job runs asynchronously and can be monitored in the Azure ML portal under Jobs.
+The extracted data is:
+  - Saved as an MLTable artifact in the designated storage path:
+  **azureml://datastores/gbjrawdata/paths/raw/GBJRawData**
+  - Registered in the Azure ML workspace as a versioned dataset (**GBJRawSalesData:1)**

 {% highlight css %}
   templates: